ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 Now pair with someone and discuss the following:
 - Assume that clicking DOES influence the data we get from AJAX, how does that work?
 - what is changing and how does that affect the graph that's displayed?

+## Interactive Charts

+So we're not learning anything new today.... kind of.
+We're just learning about a different way to use the tools we've learned about